-Use the Design Conversion Tools (Beta)
+Use the Figma to LWC Conversion Tool (Beta)

 MCP Tools for LWC is a pilot or beta service that is subject to the Beta Services Terms at Agreements - Salesforce.com or a written Unified Pilot Agreement if executed by Customer, and applicable terms in the Product Terms Directory.
 Use of this pilot or beta service is at the Customer's sole discretion.